tlasica/casstor/BLOG.md

 First of all it may be reasonable to keep data (blocks) and metadata (files) in different keyspaces:

 1. we may need to keep different number of copies as the size of data is different or to speed up some operations
+2. We may want to configure caches (row, key, etc.) differently for data and metadata
-2. we may want to perform maintenance on data and metadata separately e.g. repair or calculate amount of data
+3. we may want to perform maintenance on data and metadata separately e.g. repair or calculate amount of data

 So lets create two keyspaces to keep 3 replicas of metadata and 2 of data
 ```